Recurrence in a periodically driven and weakly damped Fermi-Pasta-Ulam-Tsingou chain: Numerical results

 Figure~\ref{Figure05} shows the energy response for \( F = 10\times10^{-3} \), which corresponds to one of the data traces in Fig.~\ref{Figure03}(a) plotted separately for clarity.
 The recurrence phenomenon at \( \Omega = 0.335 \) [see Fig.~\ref{Figure03}(b)] indicates that the energy is mainly concentrated in modes~1 and~3, in contrast to the case of \( F = 5\times10^{-3} \), where modes~1 and~2 dominate.

-In addition to the uniform driving, we also examined two other types of excitation: a single-site driving \( F_n = a\,\delta_{n,n_0}\sin(\Omega t) \) and a mode-matched driving \( F_n = a\,\sin\!\left(\tfrac{n k \pi}{N+1}\right)\sin(\Omega t) \).
-Both cases produce similar recurrence behaviors, indicating that the recurrence is an intrinsic consequence of the system’s nonlinear mode coupling rather than a specific feature of the uniform excitation.
+In addition to uniform driving, we also examined three other types of excitation: (i) single-site driving, \( F_n = a\,\delta_{n,n_0}\cos(\Omega t) \)\cite{GEIST1988103}; (ii) mode-matched driving, \( F_n = a\,\sin\!\left(\tfrac{n k \pi}{N+1}\right)\cos(\Omega t) \); and (iii) staggered driving, \( F_n = a\,(-1)^n\cos(\Omega t) \), which models a uniform electric field applied to a chain of alternating charges\cite{PhysRevE.64.056606}.
+Both cases produce similar recurrence behaviors, as shown in the Appendix \ref{appendixA}, indicating that the recurrence is an intrinsic consequence of the system’s nonlinear mode coupling rather than a specific feature of the excitation.